agsb/f2u/docs/References.md

 ---
 # 4. In this F2U implementation for ATMEGA328, ATMEGA8

-All primitive words use a branch and link model, with next reference explicity keeped into a reserved register to later return.
+All primitive words use a jump and link model, ever finish with 'jmp _unnest'.

 All compound words use a call and return model, with next reference pushed into and pulled from the return stack.